gpyh/coerceo/README.md

 whatnot
 - Create a DSL to interact with the game ; this can open up to a lot of other applications (I might actually do that for deserializing)

+## Licensing

+I'm not good at this, so, whatever is needed to state that anything related to Coerceo (concept, artwork, trademark, etc.) belongs to the publishing company of the Coerceo.

+I don't know what's the implication on my code though.
+But I don't care.